 A Power Law in statistics is a relationship between quantities where one is proportional to the power of the other.
 Often such relations only hold over a given range.
 Template:

 Subtypes include "square law" and "inverse-square law".
 Some physics examples:

-A Power Law Spectrum is a spectrum where the Flux at each Frequency (or energy as per the energy per photon) is related to that frequency by a power law.
-A spectrum may be classified as basically power law, as opposed to, for example, a Black-Body Spectrum as in blackbody radiation.
+A Power Law Spectrum is a spectrum such that the Flux at each Frequency (or energy as per the energy-per-Photon) is related to that frequency by a power law.
+A spectrum may be classified as basically power law, as opposed to, for example, a Black-Body Spectrum.
 Cosmic Rays' spectrum is basically power law.

 Cosmic Rays (CR)

 Dense Core Mass Function (DCMF)

 Spectral Index (α)